Ameya-Punekar/Ameya-Punekar/README.md

 ## Hi there 👋

-✨ Hi there!
 I'm Ameya, an AI Engineering student at Technische Hochschule Ingolstadt.
 Here's a quick snapshot about me:

 🤖 AI Enthusiast: Passionate about solving real-world problems with data-driven AI solutions.